 19 Big Facts About Honey, I Shrunk the Kids

 What would it be like to be a quarter of an inch tall?
 Moviegoers in the summer of 1989 were eager to find out.
 They flocked to theaters to watch as the Szalinski and Thompson kids dodged refrigerator-sized drops of water, befriended a giant ant, fought a fearsome scorpion, and feasted upon a massive cream-filled cookie.
-Honey, I Shrunk the Kids is often viewed as the quintessential live-action Disney film, but its roots are firmly in the horror movie genre.
+Honey, I Shrunk the Kids, starring Rick Moranis, is often viewed as the quintessential live-action Disney film, but its roots are firmly in the horror movie genre.
 Here are a few surprising facts about the film, which is about to get a reboot courtesy of Disney—with Moranis returning.

 Stuart Gordon wasn’t the first filmmaker one would think of to direct a Disney film.
 With a background in experimental theater—including a trippy, in-the-nude version of Peter Pan—he made his name with campy horror films like 1985’s Re-Animator, about a scientist who brings the dead back to life, and 1987's Dolls, about a murderous collection of dolls (tagline: “They Walk.
 They Talk.
 They Kill.”).
 After he became a father, Gordon decided to make a kids’ movie.
 Along with Brian Yuzna, who had worked with him on Re-Animator, and Dolls writer Ed Naha, Gordon came up with an idea for a film about a hapless inventor who accidentally shrinks his children and throws them out with the garbage.
 He pitched the idea to Disney, who loved it and gave Gordon the green light to direct.

 2. Honey, I Shrunk the Kids's original title was Teenie Weenies.